dariopellegrini/kdone-website/files.md

 }
 ```

-In this case `fileUploader` is a custom class that implements `Uploader` interface.
+In this case, `fileUploader` is a custom class that implements `Uploader` interface.
 This interface has 2 methods
 1. `suspend fun save(modelName: String, fileName: String, file: File, contentType: String): String?`
 It is intended to add to the storage the uploaded file and it gets as input document's model name, file name, actual `File` object and content-type.
-As return value it should have the file string URL.
+As return value, it should have the file string URL.
 2. `suspend fun delete(url: String)`
 It gets as input the file url and it is intended to delete that file to the storage.